Cosa sono i contratti futures sulle criptovalute?

 - I contratti futures sulle criptovalute permettono ai trader di ottenere un'esposizione al movimento del prezzo di una criptovaluta senza dover custodire l'asset stesso.

 - Il trading sui futures rappresenta una grossa fetta del volume di scambi del mercato delle criptovalute.

 - Il mercato dei futures offre diversi vantaggi rispetto al mercato a pronti, tra cui commissioni più basse, accesso a fondi in prestito e la possibilità di coprire in modo più efficace le posizioni esistenti.

 Crypto futures trading fundamentals

-Kraken Futures matches the buyer with the seller of each futures contract, meaning Kraken Futures is not a counterparty to any trade.
+Kraken Futures matches the buyer with the seller of each futures contract, meaning the trading platform itself is not a counterparty to any trade.

 When a trader buys a futures contract, he or she profits when the contract’s price rises (which happens when the underlying cryptoasset’s price rises).